atsen1701/CatTinder/README.md

 CatTinder is a single-page web application built with React and JavaScript (powered by Vite) that lets users discover their preferred types of cats through swipe gestures — just like Tinder, but for felines! 🐱💕

-This project was developed in response to a technical task by Netizen Experience.

 ---